yanndupis/OpenMined/README.md

 OpenMined Unity Application
 =============================================
 ## Introduction
-OpenMined Unity Application is an attempt to port over the [PySyft](https://github.com/OpenMined/PySyft) library into Unity.
-The impetus for this change was because _____.
-Please see the PySyft repository README.md for more details on the intent of OpenMined and to familiarize yourself more with the project.
+OpenMined Unity Application applies the [PySyft](https://github.com/OpenMined/PySyft) library into a Unity Application.
+Please see the PySyft repository README.md for more details on the intent of OpenMined and to familiarize yourself more with the basic concepts of the project.

 ## Quick Setup